Mindfulness and the Socially Anxious Brain

 Two Selves, One Nervous System

-I often work with clients who feel like they’re caught in a tug-of-war between seeking connection and wanting to hide.
-For many, especially those with sensitive nervous systems, it’s not just a cognitive battle, it’s a full-body experience.
+As a trauma therapist, I’ve worked with many clients who feel like they’re caught in a tug-of-war between seeking connection and wanting to hide.
+For many, especially those with a highly sensitive nervous systems, it’s not just a cognitive battle, it’s a full-body experience.

 You want to reach out, but you freeze.
 You want to join the conversation, but your mind goes blank.
 You leave the event early, then spend the next three hours criticizing yourself for not staying longer.